mcgill-cpslab/spiral/CONTRIBUTING.md

     $ poetry run tox
     ```

-7. Commit your changes and push your branch to GitHub:
+7. Commit your changes and push your branch to GitHub(git add . not recomended becaue it adds every file that has been changed, on purpose and by accident. ex.: windows swp files):

     ```
-    $ git add .
+    $ git add <file-changed>
     $ git commit -m "Your detailed description of your changes."
-    $ git push origin name-of-your-branch
+    $ git push origin <name-of-your-branch>
     ```

 8. Submit a pull request through the GitHub website.